richardmleggett/MARTi/docs/source/installation.rst

 -------------
 In order to run the MARTi Engine (back-end), you also need to install the following on the machine where it will be running:

-* **BLAST (2.10 or greater)** - `download from NCBI <https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download>`_ or, optionally, install with `homebrew on Mac <https://brew.sh>`_.
+* **BLAST (2.12.0 or greater)** - `download from NCBI <https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download>`_ or, optionally, install with `homebrew on Mac <https://brew.sh>`_.
 On Ubuntu, using apt-get may install an older version.
 In which case, it may be easiest to download executables from the NCBI link above.
 * **BLAST databases** - what you'll need will depend on what you're trying to do.
 But you might want to start with the nt database, `available from the NCBI Blast FTP site <https://ftp.ncbi.nlm.nih.gov/blast/db/>`_.
 * **NCBI taxonomy** - you can `download this from the NCBI taxonomy FTP site <https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/>`_.
 You need the taxdump files, specifically the nodes.dmp and names.dmp files.
 * **Java Run Time Environment (OpenJDK 16.0.2 or greater)** - the simplest option is to `install OpenJDK <https://openjdk.java.net>`_.
 Note, on Macs, the documentation for OpenJDK isn't great.
 Once you download the JDK, you need to move the directory into /Library/Java/VirtualMachines (`as described here <https://java.tutorials24x7.com/blog/how-to-install-openjdk-14-on-mac>`_).
+Or install with `homebrew <https://brew.sh>`_ (use brew install openjdk).

 In order to run the MARTi GUI, you also need to install the following on the computer where it will be running: